soundaryavembaiyan/App/README.md

 # Lauditor
-Product Application for Lawyers and Auditors
+Application for Lawyers and Auditors..